List of Winnie-the-Pooh characters: Darby

-Voiced by Chloë Grace Moretz (US Version), Kimberlea Berg (UK Version)

 Buster

-Buster is Darby's beloved and curious pet puppy and sidekick in My Friends Tigger & Pooh.
-He is white and wears a red collar with a gold tag.
+Buster (vocal effects provided by Dee Bradley Baker) is Darby's beloved and curious pet puppy dog and sidekick in My Friends Tigger & Pooh.
+He is white and wears a red collar with a gold name tag.
 He appears in every episode and is a member of the Super Sleuths.
 Though he often seems to be only tagging along with the group, he is often a valuable asset in their work.
 Buster likes to yap loudly when he is excited or on the scent of something.

-Voiced by Dee Bradley Baker

 Evelyn Robin

-Evelyn Robin is a major character in Disney's 2018 feature film, Christopher Robin.
-She is the wife of Christopher Robin and the mother of Madeline Robin.
-She is often worried about her husband's workaholic tendencies because it means that he spends less time with his family and other wishes her husband would be more silly and fun-loving and spend more time with her and Madeline.
-She discovers that Winnie the Pooh and the other stuffed animals of the Hundred Acre Woods are alive.
+Evelyn Robin (portrayed by Hayley Atwell) is a major character in Disney's 2018 feature film Christopher Robin.
+She is married to Christopher Robin and the mother of Madeline Robin.
+She is often worried about her husband's workaholic tendencies because it means that he spends less time with his family and other wishes her husband would be sillier and more fun-loving and spend more time with her and Madeline.
+She discovers that Winnie the Pooh and the other stuffed animals of the Hundred Acre Wood residents are alive.

-Evelyn Robin was portrayed by Hayley Atwell.

 Madeline Robin

-Madeline Robin is a major character in Disney's 2018 feature film Christopher Robin.
+Madeline Robin (portrayed by Bronte Carmichael) is a major character in Disney's 2018 feature film Christopher Robin.
 She is the daughter of Christopher and Evelyn Robin.
 Much like Christopher was at her age, Madeline is kind, friendly, and brave.
-Madeline is worried about her father's workaholic tendencies since it means he spends less time with Madeline.
+Madeline is worried about her father's workaholic tendencies since it means he spends less time with her.
 She is one of the few people besides Christopher that knows Winnie the Pooh and the rest of the Hundred Acre Wood residents are alive.

-Madeline Robin was portrayed by Bronte Carmichael.

-Recurring in The New Adventures of Winnie the Pooh
+Recurring and minor characters in The New Adventures of Winnie the Pooh

-Birdzilla

-A Dragon-like monster that appeared in the episode "Pooh Oughta Be in Pictures", it was based on Godzilla.

 Bugs

 A swarm of green insects who invade Rabbit's garden in several episodes of The New Adventures of Winnie the Pooh and try to eat his vegetables.
 They resemble caterpillars, but are much shorter and have only six limbs.
 The leader wears an old-fashioned bicorne and acts like an army general.
 They are the main antagonists in Winnie the Pooh and Christmas Too.
+In "The Bug Stops Here", Roo, Dexter, and Pooh Bear befriend an enormous, yet friendly bug after it was kicked out of its group due to his big appetite for food.
+He was soon presented as a replacement bug for Christopher Robin's science project after his first one ran away by accident.
+After he was released, he was welcomed back into the clan by his fellow bugs after Rabbit begrudgingly gave up everything from his garden to satisfy his hunger.